 In 2014 Johnson was named to the Nonprofit Times Power & Influence Top 50.
 In 2010 State Tax Notes magazine named Johnson to its “All Decade State Tax Team.”

 Edward Jones is the Vice President of Programs and Philanthropic Advising Services at ABFE – A Philanthropic Partnership for Black Communities, where he deeply embraces the organization’s vision.
 In his role, he leads philanthropic professional development & convening activities as well as supports the design and implementation of the organization’s racial justice and equity program initiatives for over 900+ members and partners across the globe.
-Prior to joining ABFE, he was the Director of Conference Programming at the Council on Foundations, before joining ABFE.
+Prior to joining ABFE, he was the Director of Conference Programming at the Council on Foundations.
 Edward is a founding member of Black Benefactors, a social investment club/giving circle comprised of individuals, local businesses and organizations that are dedicated to addressing the societal ills facing Black people in the DC region.
 He is also a founding member of Black Philanthropic Alliance and board member of Us Helping Us, People into Living, Inc. a regionally-focused HIV/AIDS prevention, treatment, overall health and well-being organization.
-Jones also serves as a board member with Weissberg Foundation.
-He serves on the Washington Regional Association of Grantmakers Racial Equity Working Group, an active member/volunteer of Zion Church in Maryland and founding member of its Justice League.
+Jones also serves on the board member of The Weissberg Foundation.
+Additionally, he serves on the Washington Regional Association of Grantmakers Racial Equity Working Group, is a founding member of his churches Justice League.
 Edward is a commissioner of Mayor Muriel Bowser’s Serve DC Commission for volunteerism.
-Born in Los Angeles, Edward is a graduate of the University of Akron, OH and long time resident of D.C.
+Edward is a graduate of the University of Akron, OH.

 Director, Public Policy and Government Relations